remstos/Myo-ObjectiveC-OSX/README.md

 Objective-C wrapper for the c++ Myo OS X sdk

-*You need to add the myo.framework to the project*
+*You need to add the myo.framework to the project -* [Download page](https://developer.thalmic.com/downloads)

 ## Get started